 - 4.7.1 Garden walls are typically of roughly coursed sandstone laid either dry or mortared.
 They can be distinguished from old field boundaries by the capping.
 Field walls have large irregular pieces of sandstone used as a capping course whereas garden walls usually have either a roughly rounded or triangular piece forming a capping course.
-A few, mostly more recent walls have utilised flat sandstone slabs for capping. - 4.7.2 Gate-posts are also of sandstone and are usually dressed with plains sides and faces but often with a moulded top in a variety of shapes. - 4.7.3 Where properties have ground between the road and the building garden walls should be present.
+A few, mostly more recent walls have utilised flat sandstone slabs for capping. - 4.7.2 Gate-posts are also of sandstone and are usually dressed with plains sides and faces but often with a moulded top in a variety of shapes.

+4.7.3 Where properties have ground between the road and the building garden walls should be present.
+However, appropriate visibility splays will need to be provided for safe access.